edbutler/papika-telemetry/server/README.md

 Prerequisites:

-* Python 3.4+ (with development headers if using pip to install `psycopg2`)
+* Python 3.5+ (with development headers if using pip to install `psycopg2`)
 * PostgreSQL 9.4+ (with development headers if using pip to install `psycopg2`)
 * virtualenv and pip
 * A C/C++ compiler if using pip to install `psycopg2`
 * All the Python packages listed in `server/requirements.txt`, which can be installed through pip.

 In the following instructions,
-&lt;user&gt; is the name of the user that will be running the server, &lt;server\_dir&gt; is the directory in which the server code lives (should contain a `requirements.txt`) and &lt;db\_name&gt; is the name of the database in which data will be stored.
+&lt;user&gt; is the name of the user that will be running the server (we usually use **papika**), &lt;server\_dir&gt; is the directory in which the server code lives (should contain a `requirements.txt`) and &lt;db\_name&gt; is the name of the database in which data will be stored.
 We typically use `logging` for the database name.

-### Ubuntu (14.04+) Installation Instructions:
+### Ubuntu 16.04 Installation Instructions:

+A sample installation script is in [bin/sample-install.sh](bin/sample-install.sh).
+This is not an industrial-strength install script but should show the basic steps.

 1. Install required packages:

-        apt install build-essential g++ python3-dev python3-virtualenv postgresql-server-dev-all
+        apt install g++ python3-dev python3-venv postgresql-server-dev-all

 2. Create a postgres database (run as root).
    These instructions will get you up and running assuming you have never configured Postgres before, but the only thing you need is a database in which &lt;user&gt; has the ability to create tables and insert rows.

-        service postgresql start
+        systemctl start postgresql
-        sudo -u postgres createuser -d <user>
+        sudo -u postgres createuser <user>
-        su <user>:
-        createdb <user> # this is only so there's a default database when running psql with no args createdb <db_name>
+        sudo -u postgres createdb -O <user> <db_name>

 3. Install Python virtual environment and requirements (run as &lt;user&gt;):

         cd <server_dir>
-        virtualenv -p /usr/bin/python3.4 venv
-        source ./venv/bin/activate
+        python3 -m venv venv
+        venv/bin/pip install --upgrade setuptools pip
-        pip install -r ./requirements.txt
+        venv/bin/pip install -r requirements.txt

-To later run the server from a different shell:
+To later run the server:

         cd <server_dir>
-        source ./venv/bin/activate # only if this is a different shell than the one you installed with.
-        ./bin/runserver.py [args...]
+        ./venv/bin/python ./bin/runserver.py [args...]

 ### RHEL/Fedora Installation Instructions: